CRL Group

-CRL Group plc is a defunct British video game development and publishing company.
+CRL Group plc was a British video game development and publishing company.
 Originally CRL stood for "Computer Rentals Limited".
 It was based in King's Yard, London and run by Clem Chambers.

 They released a number of notable adventure games based on horror stories.
 Dracula and Frankenstein were rated 15 certificate by the British Board of Film Censors for their graphics depicting bloody scenes; Dracula was the first game to be rated by the BBFC.
 Jack the Ripper was the first game to receive an 18 certificate, Wolfman also gained an 18 certificate.

 CRL-published games that achieved critical success include Tau Ceti and Academy.

 The 1984 game of the series Terrahawks was one of the first video games based on a TV show.